 by Mike Ratliff

-I appeal to you, brothers, to watch out for those who cause divisions and create obstacles contrary to the doctrine that you have been taught; avoid them.
-For such persons do not serve our Lord Christ, but their own appetites, and by smooth talk and flattery they deceive the hearts of the naive.
-(Romans 16:17-18 ESV)
+17 Now I urge you, brethren, keep your eye on those who cause dissensions and hindrances contrary to the teaching which you learned, and turn away from them.
+18 For such men are slaves, not of our Lord Christ but of their own appetites; and by their smooth and flattering speech they deceive the hearts of the unsuspecting.
+Romans 16:17-18 (NASB)

 God calls all genuine Christians into His service at their salvation.
 They are given gifts in order to fulfill their ministries given to them by Him.
 We are all called to be good soldiers who participate in the suffering of our Lord (2 Timothy 2:3).
 We are also called to not be divided from one another, but to serve the Lord as one, to not work against one another.
 However, from the beginning of the Church there have been those who profess to be Christians, but who are not regenerate.
 They are not genuine.
 Some of these act as infiltrators in the church causing havoc, division, and creating obstacles contrary to the orthodox doctrines given to the Church, which are clearly taught in God’s Word.